-4. The Operator has mailed a notice by certificate of mailing, and a reasonable amount of time has elapsed for service of the notice, advising the registered owner(s) and any other persons who reasonably appear to have any interest in the vehicle stating that the vehicle will be towed if the vehicle is again parked at a Registered Facility.
-The notice must also state the total amount due for outstanding Penalties, the issue date and Registered Facility location for each outstanding Penalty, the method(s) of payment accepted, the name, address and phone number of the Operator, and that the vehicle owner may submit a written complaint to the Division if attempts to resolve the complaint with the Operator are unsuccessful.
-The Operator shall retain a copy of each notice for not less than 1 year and make such copies available upon request of the Director.
+4. The operator has mailed a notice by certificate of mailing, and a reasonable amount of time has elapsed for service of the notice, advising the registered owner(s) and any other persons who reasonably appear to have any interest in the vehicle stating that the vehicle will be towed if the vehicle is again parked at a registered facility.
+The notice must also state the total amount due for outstanding penalties, the issue date and registered facility location for each outstanding penalty, the method(s) of payment accepted, the name, address and phone number of the operator, and that the vehicle owner may submit a written complaint to the Division if attempts to resolve the complaint with the operator are unsuccessful.
+The operator will retain a copy of each notice for not less than one year and make copies available upon request of the Director.
 The notice must be in a form approved by the City Attorney's Office; and,

-5. Such towing is performed in compliance with Chapter 7.24 Private Property Impound Towing; or
+5. The towing is performed in compliance with Chapter 7.24 Private Property Impound Towing; or

-D. The vehicle is parked at any of the Operator's Registered Facilities, and:
+D. The vehicle is parked at any of the operator's registered facilities, and:

-1. Within the previous 90-day period, the vehicle was parked at any of the Operator's Registered Facilities without payment of parking fees or authorization, three times or more; and
+1. Within the previous 90-day period, the vehicle was parked at any of the operator's registered facilities without payment of parking fees or authorization, three times or more; and

-2. During that time the Operator affixed notices to the vehicle as provided for in this Chapter; and
+2. During that time the operator affixed notices to the vehicle as provided for in this Chapter; and

-3. The Operator requested the registered owner's name and address from the appropriate State licensing department but received invalid information due to a new owner failing to register the vehicle, or was not able to request information due to a State's restrictions on the release of registered owner information or because the license plate and/or vehicle identification number were unobtainable; and
+3. The operator requested the registered owner's name and address from the appropriate State licensing department but received invalid information due to a new owner failing to register the vehicle, or was not able to request information due to a State's restrictions on the release of registered owner information or because the license plate and/or vehicle identification number were unobtainable; and

-4. Such towing is performed in compliance with Chapter 7.24 Private Property Impound Towing.
+4. The towing is performed in compliance with Chapter 7.24 Private Property Impound Towing.